xiaocrab/content-sharing/README.md

-Only for image hosting use.
+Only for content sharing use.